Towards Very Low-Cost Iterative Prototyping for Fully Printable Dexterous Soft Robotic Hands: Abstract

 \section{Abstract}

 The design and fabrication of soft robot hands is still a time-consuming and difficult process.
-Advances in rapid prototyping have accelerated the fabrication process significantly while introducing new complexities into the design process.
-In this work, we present an approach that utilizes novel low-cost fabrication techniques in conjunction with design tools helping soft hand designers to systematically take advantage of multi-material 3D printing to create dexterous soft robotic hands.
-While very low cost and lightweight, we show that generated designs are highly durable, surprisingly strong, and capable of dexterous grasping.
+Advances in rapid prototyping have significantly accelerated the fabrication process while introducing new complexities into the design process.
+In this work, we present an approach that utilizes novel low-cost fabrication techniques in conjunction with design tools to help soft hand designers systematically take advantage of multi-material 3D printing to create dexterous soft robotic hands.
+While very low-cost and lightweight, we show that generated designs are highly durable, surprisingly strong, and capable of dexterous grasping.